 Ovations! is IUP’s premier performance series presenting touring artists from around the world.

 From Broadway tours to the best in jazz and classical music to theater and more, Ovations! presents the best in performing arts and takes you on a journey that will entertain and engage.
-There are many sponsors, donors, and partners who help make Ovations! possible and keep tickets affordable.

 View the Events Calendar for Lively Arts.